What were the cities of the Bronze Age ?

 I think Harzuina is a distortion of the pronunciation of Arzawa, due to a scribe during the reign of King Suppiluliuma: the intermediate step "Arzawiya" is identified during the reign of Thuthaliya I, II or III.
 The Lower Land was at the east, the country of Arzawa was at the west of the city.

-The geographical position of the Greco-Roman site of Kelbessos, in height and north of Lukka, gives more meaning to the Hittite texts than Telmessos.
-The phonetics is also in favor of this latter city in Pisidia.
+The geographical position of the Greco-Roman site of Kelbessos, in height and north of Lukka, gives more sens to the Hittite texts than Telmessos.
+The phonetics is also in favor of this latter town in Pisidia.

-Inscriptions on the sarcophagi shows the name of the Pisidian city: the goddess Artemis Kelbessis was worshiped there.
+Inscriptions on the sarcophagi shows the name of the Pisidian town: the goddess Artemis Kelbessis was worshiped there.